-- Describe dissociative disorders. - Describe how Dissociative Identity Disorder presents. - Describe how dissociative amnesia presents. - Describe how depersonalization/derealization presents.
+- Describe dissociative disorders. - Describe how dissociative identity disorder presents. - Describe how dissociative amnesia presents. - Describe how depersonalization/derealization presents.

-Dissociative disorders are a group of disorders characterized by symptoms of disruption in consciousness, memory, identity, emotion, perception, motor control, or behavior (APA, 2013).
+Dissociative disorders are a group of disorders characterized by symptoms of disruption and/or discontinuity in consciousness, memory, identity, emotion, body representation, perception, motor control, and behavior (APA, 2022).
 These symptoms are likely to appear following a significant stressor or years of ongoing stress (i.e., abuse; Maldonadao & Spiegel, 2014).
 Occasionally, one may experience temporary dissociative symptoms due to lack of sleep or ingestion of a substance; however, these would not qualify as a dissociative disorder due to the lack of impairment in functioning.
-Furthermore, individuals who suffer from acute stress disorder and PTSD often experience dissociative symptoms, such as amnesia, flashbacks, depersonalization and derealization; however, because of the identifiable stressor (and lack of additional symptoms listed below), they meet diagnostic criteria for a stress disorder as opposed to a dissociative disorder.
+Furthermore, individuals who suffer from acute stress disorder and PTSD often experience dissociative symptoms, such as amnesia, numbing, flashbacks, and depersonalization/derealization.
+However, because of the identifiable stressor (and lack of additional symptoms listed below), they meet diagnostic criteria for a stress disorder as opposed to a dissociative disorder.

-There are three main types of dissociative disorders: Dissociative Identity Disorder, Dissociative Amnesia, and Depersonalization/Derealization Disorder.
+There are three main types of dissociative disorders: dissociative identity disorder, dissociative amnesia, and depersonalization/derealization disorder.